OpenAPI overview and best practices

 Dedicated Error Classes

-Create dedicated error classes by defining response objects with specific HTTP status codes, such as 400 Bad Request or 404 Not Found, accompanied by clear descriptions and structured schemas to convey detailed error information.
-If the name of the error class does not clearly incidate the error type, consider using the x-speakeasy-name-override extension to rename it.
+Define dedicated error classes by creating response objects with specific HTTP status codes, such as 400 Bad Request or 404 Not Found, accompanied by clear descriptions and structured schemas to convey detailed error information.
+If the error class name doesn’t clearly indicate the error type, use the x-speakeasy-name-override extension to rename it.

 title

-The title property provides a human-readable title for each schema improving the readability of your OpenAPI specification.
+The title property provides a human-readable title for each schema, improving the readability of the OpenAPI document.

 Description